LGBQ+ Veteran care | Veterans Affairs

 LGBQ+ Veteran care

-Jonathan M. Wainwright Memorial VA Medical Center employees receive training in clinical care that is responsive to the unique needs of LGBQ+ Veterans.
-VA's trained LGBQ+ Veteran care coordinators are fully equipped to support the health, welfare and dignity of you and your family.
+Lovell Federal health care employees receive training in clinical care that is responsive to the unique needs of LGBQ+ Veterans.
+Our trained LGBQ+ Veteran care coordinators are fully equipped to support the health, welfare, and dignity of you and your family.

 Phone: